Pretty Guardian Sailor Moon (2003 TV series): Alterations to the original story

 While the first few episodes of the television series are based directly on the manga and anime storylines, by the time the introduction of Sailor Jupiter was broadcast, the television show began to spin off in its own direction.
 Many divergences between the television series and the manga and anime were introduced.
 Overall, the storylines for television were more character-based and character-driven.
 They focused more on the girls' civilian lives and their connection to the past than on action sequences.

 One of the most profound changes in the television version was made to the character of Minako Aino, who, rather than being an ordinary girl among the other Sailor Guardians, was portrayed as a famous pop idol.
 When introduced, she is fighting crime as "Sailor V", and makes subtle reference to this double life in her music.
 Her most popular song, C'est La Vie (Watashi no Naka no Koisuru Bubun) (C'est la vie 〜私のなかの恋する部分), is a Japanese pun: "Sailor V" (セーラーV, Sērā Bui) and "C'est la vie" (セ・ラ・ヴィ, Se Ra Vi) are pronounced nearly identically.
 Also, for the television series, Minako was given a debilitating head condition that causes her to have headaches, blurry vision, and fainting spells, which plague her through most of the series.
 She agrees to have an operation, but dies before the operation can be performed.
 This introduces a major change to the Sailor Guardian makeup as well, although Minako does later return for the final act.

 In addition to plot changes, some updating was made to minor elements of the series, bringing them more in line with modern culture.
 For example, in the original anime and manga, there were scenes involving Ami and a cassette tape.
 In the new version, the tape is replaced by a MiniDisc.
 Instead of a transforming pen and communicators, each Guardian is given a bracelet and a magical camera phone.
 Also, their secret hideout is not hidden in a video arcade, but rather in a magic karaoke room.

 With the new adaptation of the series, certain characters were modified to give it freshness and originality.
 The new characters included Sailor Luna, Dark Sailor Mercury, and Princess Sailor Moon.
 A new antagonist, Mio Kuroki, was also introduced.

 Development

 The popularity of the Sailor Moon musicals contributed to the decision to produce another series of Sailor Moon, and Takeuchi was more closely involved in the production than she was for the anime.
-The new series was first announced on September 27, 2003, after the final episode of Kirby of the Stars.
+The new series was first announced on September 27, 2003, after the final episode of Kirby: Right Back At Ya!.